 Nearshore Protection & Restoration

-We work closely with the Northwest Straits Foundation on their Shoreline Landowners Program and Beach and Nearshore Restoration Programs.
+We collaborate with others to restore nearshore habitats and natural processes and educate landowners on best shoreline stewardship practices, including the Northwest Straits Foundation's Shoreline Landowners Program and Beach & Nearshore Restoration Programs.

 Education & Outreach